The Diamond Brothers: Film

 A film adaptation based on the first novel The Falcon's Malteser was released in 1988 and it was entitled Just Ask for Diamond.
 It starred Dursley McLinden and Colin Dale as Tim and Nick Diamond respectively.
 In the North American market, the film was instead released under the name Diamond's Edge, and was edited slightly to tone down some of the narration and violent antics of the UK release.
 The film has subsequently been released on VHS and DVD.

 Miniseries

-In 1991, The Diamond Brothers, a six-part television series written and directed by Horowitz himself, was broadcast on ITV.
+In 1991, a six-part television adaptation written and directed by Horowitz himself, was broadcast on ITV.
 The series is based on the book South by South East, which Horowitz claimed he wrote after he had written the television series, effectively making South by South East a novelisation of the television series rather than the novel acting as the primary source of inspiration.
 Both McLinden and Dale reprised their respective film roles, which makes the television series act as a sequel to Just Ask for Diamond.
 However, unlike the film adaptation, the series has never been released on any home media, and it was also never rebroadcast.